LUMII-Syslab/Matrix-SE/README.md

 # dataset = BitwiseXOR()
 ```

-### Algorithmic task on graphs
-Graphs are represented as adjacency matrices.

 #### Connected Component Labeling (ComponentLabeling):
 We initialize a labeled graph with random edge labels in range 2-100.
 The task is to label all edges of each connected component with the lowest label among all the component’s edges.